 Have you ever wondered how to keep track of new and upcoming research relevant to your topic, so that you are not horribly suprised by that article that pips you to your PhD post?

-Well, Email Alerts and RSS feeds are a way of having research notifications come to you rather than the other way around:
+Well, Email Alerts are the most common and reliable way of having research notifications come to you, rather than the other way around:

 Reviewing Your Research Methods